The best way to save money is when you don’t have to think about it.

 Since Moka automatically invests your spare change, a lot of people think it’s a Roboadvisor, but it’s not.
-Automatic investment is just a feature that diverts the money the app has saved for you in an investment portfolio, which is created and managed by a dedicated portfolio manager based on your investment preferences.
+Automatic investment is just a feature that diverts the money the app has saved for you into an investment portfolio, which is created and managed by a dedicated portfolio manager based on your investment preferences.

 These portfolio managers are from Tactex Asset Management, a subsidiary of Moka Financial Technologies Inc. (the parent company of Moka app) that currently manages $215 million worth of assets.

 Investment Goals and Portfolios

 Your investment portfolio is created based on your investment goals and risk tolerance.
 Once you create a Moka account, you will need to answer a few questions (to determine your risk tolerance) and set a goal.
 These two will determine how much of which asset will make up your portfolio.
 You can change your goal later down the road, and the changes would be reflected in your portfolio.

 But if you are willing to take the risk in order to achieve maximum possible growth, an aggressive portfolio might be a better fit.
 For investors that are looking for Socially Responsible Investing (SRI), their money is invested in two SRI funds: Moka SRI Fund and Moka Money Market Fund.